Welcome to the English Language Services Page

 English Learner Program

 •All EL students receive a minimum of 30 minutes of Designated ELD.
 In the elementary grades, the classroom teacher provides EL instruction during the school day in small groups.
 During this time, students learn about English grammar, sentence structure or may learn specific vocabulary words they will need to participate in larger settings.
-In middle and high school, EL students receive 1 period of designated ELD with the EL teacher.
+In middle and high school, EL students receive a minimum of 1 period of designated ELD with the EL teacher.
 No EL students are removed from their class to for EL services.

 Please follow the links below for important information: